powenn/glodroid_manifest/MacOS instruction/README.md

-# This is a instruction for how to use Glodroid on MacOS
+# This is an instruction for how to use Glodroid on MacOS

 This might help people who doesn't have comuptuer with linux installed but having Mac or Macbook